First-time visitors to Hawaii often have lots of questions. Trust me, before we moved to Hawaii, I had so many questions!

 You bet there are!

 Terrific festivals can be found all across the Hawaiian Islands.
 But Waikiki is home to lots of fun festivals year-round.
-When festivals happen, the main drag of Kalakaua Avenue is closed to traffic and lined with food tents, music, and local crafts.
+When festivals happen, Waikiki’s Kalakaua Avenue is often closed to traffic and lined with food tents, music, and local crafts.

 Read More: 15 Fabulous Festivals Found Only in Hawaii (Yes, #3 is a real thing) 🤙🌺